-According to research, children learn better visually.
+According to research, children learn better visually, and not only those with a visual learning style.
 Illustrations are such an effective way to learn because visualization helps to clarify meaning while making new words more memorable, and more fun.

 - Studies focused specifically on vocabulary learning show that illustrations increase children’s interest and motivation, and foster engagement.,